eduardovra/eduardovra.github.io/_drafts/asgi-web-server.markdown

 This is a callback *coroutine* provided by the server to enable the application to receive events from the connection.
 The *coroutine* has no parameters and must return a dictionary with details about the event.

 For HTTP connections, there's only one event type that can be returned: `"http.request"`.
-It contains the payload of the request, and can be splited among several parts.
+It contains the payload of the request, and can be split among several parts.
 That means, the app might have to call `receive()` multiple times until an event with the `"more_body"` flag is received as `False`.

 #### Send